 (iv) The provision of funding for the development of human resources and technical expertise, including through:

 a.
-The provision of scholarships or other grants for representatives of small island developing States Parties in workshops, programmes or other relevant training programmes to develop their specific capacities;
+The provision of scholarships or other grants for representatives of small island developing States Parties in workshops, training programmes or other relevant programmes to develop their specific capacities;

 b.
 The provision of financial and technical expertise and resources, in particular for small island developing States, concerning environmental impact assessments;